Skip to main content

 Safe and responsible use of AI is a guiding principle for AI use in DFAT.
-We comply with relevant legislation, regulations, guidance, and apply best practice where applicable.
+We comply with relevant legislation, regulations, guidance, and apply best practice.

 Our approach to AI

-DFAT uses both automation and artificial intelligence (AI) to strengthen our operations and deliver better outcomes.
+DFAT uses both automation and AI to strengthen our operations and deliver outcomes.
 We follow the Organisation for Economic Co-operation and Development (OECD) definition of AI, in line with the Policy for the responsible use of AI in government.
-At DFAT, "AI" refers to applications of machine learning, deep learning, and generative AI.
+At DFAT, AI refers to applications of machine learning, deep learning, and generative AI.
 Rule-based analytics and rule-based automation are managed separately and are not considered AI under this definition.

 Our people are central to the safe and effective use of AI at DFAT.
 We are committed to equipping our staff with the skills and knowledge needed to implement, maintain, and use AI responsibly.
 Comprehensive training ensures our workforce can confidently manage their use of AI, uphold ethical standards, and support secure business practices.